Voids and Halos in Voids statistics as a probe of the Expansion History of the Universe: Voids and Halos-in-voids in context of EST

 where $\bar{a}\approx 0.7$, $\alpha \approx 0.615$ and $\beta \approx 0.485$.
 It is important to note that an analytical approach to the conditional probability function will not be applicable to the ellipsoidal case.
 Therefore, we have to use numerical methods to count the crossing statistics.
 The numerical method involves generating trajectories and counting up-crossings and down-crossing statistics numerically.
-For this task, we generate $10^8$ trajectories for both the $\Lambda$CDM and the reconstructed models.\\ For the non-Markov case of trajectories which was raised due to a more realistic smoothing function in the EST framework, we use the methods developed in \cite{Nikakhtar:2018qqg,Kameli:2019bki}.
+For this task, we generate $10^8$ trajectories for both the $\Lambda$CDM and the reconstructed models.\\ For the non-Markov case of trajectories which was raised due to a more realistic smoothing function in the EST framework, we use the methods developed in \cite{Nikakhtar:2018qqg, Kameli:2019bki}.
 Compared to Markov plots, non-Markov trajectories produce smoother trajectories since the height of the smoothed density field extrapolated to the present time is correlated to the density contrast in all the previous variance steps.
-A more comprehensive discussion can be found at \citep{Nikakhtar:2018qqg, Baghram:2019jlu, Kameli:2019bki}.\\ Crossing statistics obtained by numerical methods are noisy.
+A more comprehensive discussion can be found at \citep{Nikakhtar:2018qqg, Baghram:2019jlu, Kameli:2019bki}.\\ In the non-Markov case, for finding the number density of voids we produce $10^8$ trajectories which are memory dependent.
+Then we count the first down-crossings from $\delta_v$ by excluding the trajectories representing the void in void and void in halos \cite{Sheth:2003py}.
+For halos-in-voids, the process is much more complicated.
+First, we should choose the trajectories that touch the $\delta_v$ in a specific voids radius (host void) and then find the statistics of the first up-crossing of the remained trajectories, which show the mass of the embedded halo in the host void.
+Crossing statistics obtained by numerical methods are noisy.
 For this purpose, we used a curve-fit smoothing algorithm to smooth the noisy numbers density of voids and halo-in-voids.
 By comparison, the curve-fit error is less than $\sim2\%$, whereas the reconstruction method introduces larger error bars.
 For the first time, we propose non-Markov solutions for voids statistics for both spherical and ellipsoidal collapses in section \ref{Sec:4}.
 Furthermore, we investigate the number density of dark matter halo-in-voids in SC and EC.\\